BrettHallen/Booklet-PDF-on-MacOS/README.md

 On more current macOS versions there is still the option of using (gulp) Adobe Acrobat Reader but this isn't possible on older versions.<br>

-This works okay on my HP but my Brother can't seem to print duplex with the same orientation - the back side is inverted from the front side.<br>
+This works okay on my HP but my Brother can't seem to print duplex with the same orientation - the back side is inverted from the front side.
+I'm guessing this is an issue with the printer driver still.<br>

-## Another Solution
+## Another solution
+This should work for both older macOS version and for printer drivers that don't offer the booklet option.<br>

 A Python script using the PyMuPDF library to re-organise the pages into a print-ready format with two A5-sized pages per page.<br>

 Print this resulting PDF file double-sided with short edge binding to get your booklet.<br>

-## How To Use
+## How to use
 You will need to have Python 3 and the PyMuPDF library installed:<br>

 ```